Links on Android Authority may earn us a commission. Learn more.

 Widevine implements a selection of industry standards to protect content as it’s transferred over the internet and played back on devices.
 For a quick overview, it makes use of a combination of CENC encryption, licensing key exchange, and adaptive streaming quality to manage and send video to users.
 The idea is to simplify the amount of work on the service provider’s end, by supporting multiple levels of streaming quality based on the security capabilities of the receiving device.

 To achieve this, Widevine protects content across three levels of security, simply named L3, L2, and L1.
 Your device will need to be certified to meet the full L1 specification if you want to stream HD and HDR content from services like Netflix.
+If your device doesn’t meet this requirement, it may not receive a high-resolution stream even if your internet connection and display can output it.

 To meet security Level 1, all content processing, cryptography, and control must be performed within the Trusted Execution Environment (TEE) of the device’s processor.
 This is to prevent external tampering and copying of the media file.
 All ARM Cortex-A processors implement TrustZone technology, creating a hardware separation that allows a trusted OS (such as Android) to create a TEE for DRM, and other secure applications.